Juicy Lemon Honey Butter Chicken

 - Flour: A light coating helps create a golden crust and locks in moisture while the chicken cooks.

-How to Make Juicy Lemon Honey Butter Chicken
+How to Make Lemon Honey Butter Chicken

 Pat the chicken very dry with paper towels.
 Make shallow crosshatch cuts on the surface of each piece, then season generously with salt and black pepper on both sides.